“For me, working with Paul was an important step in getting the book deal I was looking for!”

 About Me:

 Hi!
 I’m Paul Karasik, and a two-time Eisner Award winning cartoonist who has been teaching and writing about the language of comics for over 40 years.
 My work has appeared in The New Yorker and The New York Times, and I’ve authored acclaimed books like the adaptation of Paul Auster’s New York Trilogy, The Ride Together: A Memoir of Autism in the Family (co-authored with Judy Karasik), and How to Read Nancy (co-authored with Mark Newgarden).
-I've taught for the past 15 years at the Rhode Island School of Design as well as at Boston University, the School of Visual Arts, the Center for Cartoon Studies, and abroad in Denmark, France, and Italy.
-My past students include Richard McGuire (Here), R. Sikoryak (Constitution Illustrated), and Paige Braddock (Jane’s World).

 What People Are Saying: